elifoster/ruby-benchmarks/benchmarks/array/push/README.md

-This benchmark compares the two methods, that I am aware of, that can be used to append a value to the end of an array.
+This benchmark compares the two methods, that I am aware of, that can be used to push a value to the end of an array.
 These methods are:
 * Array#push
 * <<